 The town stretches over the green hills of the Apennines between Tuscany and Emilia-Romagna, along the Bidente river valley, at the heart of the ‘Parco delle Foreste Casentinesi, Monte Falterona and Campigna’.

 Surrounded by the greenery of the ‘Parco Nazionale delle Foreste Casentinesi’, of which it hosts the headquarters and a Visitor Centre, the territory of Santa Sofia offers visitors fascinating natural places, such as the Campigna forest and the artificial basin of the Ridracoli dam.
-A town of good living for the quality of food, and the search for a harmonious and environmentally-friendly lifestyle, Santa Sofia is one of the Slow Towns.
+A town of good living for the quality of its food, and the search for a harmonious and environmentally-friendly lifestyle, Santa Sofia is one of the Slow Towns.